 You can find some of the information.
 John Palladino in Finding the College That’s Right for You! lists 15 college characteristics that families should consider in evaluating colleges.
 Some of these are readily available including graduation rates, total number of students, percentage of full-time faculty, percentage of faculty with doctorates, and student to faculty ratios (which are all available in the DIY College Rankings College Search Spreadsheet).

-Of course, these still put most of the focus on the “inputs” but at least it’s not based on just the quality of the students.
+Of course, these still put most of the focus of the good colleges’ definition on the “inputs” but at least it’s not based on just the quality of the students.

 You know what you’re bringing to your college education.
 Shouldn’t you know what the school is bringing for its part (and your money) and if they’re going to make any difference to you?
-In other words, what good will it be for you to go there?
+Good colleges should help you move beyond your origins.

 You need to know what a college offers besides a higher ranking in US News Best Colleges.